 Sara Taylor CPDT-KA, Director of Animal Behavior & Training

 Sara has always been fascinated with how animals communicate and has dedicated a lifetime to learning, interpreting and understanding animal behavior.
-Determined to seek out accurate information supported by science and the world’s leading animal behavior experts and to help broaden her knowledge and experience, Sara has undertaken many recognized certificate courses, workshops and seminars gaining international educational certification and professional working experience in Europe, the United States and Australia.
+Determined to seek out accurate information supported by science and the world’s leading animal behavior experts and to help broaden her knowledge and experience, Sara has undertaken many recognized certificate courses, workshops and seminars gaining international educational certification and professional working experience in Europe, the United States, and Australia.

 Sara’s professional work history includes starting and operating a professional Dog Training, Boarding & Behavior Consultancy business in Ireland where over the years she successfully developed the business through veterinary and client referrals.
 Using modern training methods and behavior modification techniques Sara created specialized Training Plans for dogs with Behavior Problems, tailored Training Packages for Puppy Training & Socialization, Obedience Training and for Board & Train students as well as prepared the curriculum for all Group Training classes.
 Sara has also worked as a Service Dog Trainer assessing dogs and training task work as well as testing potential pet therapy dogs and their handlers for various non-profit programs.